joshbruce/fourth-earth-raw/public/content.md

 Unfortunately character B appears to have claimed the hat as their own.
 A look from character B indicates character A isn't getting it back without a fight.
 Character A decides to walk over, throat-punch the stranger, take the hat, and walk out.

-We decide it will take 1 turn to get there, another to punch character B, and a third turn to be back at the door (at the height of the brawl, it took 3 turns one-way).
+We decide character A can overcome 1 difficulty 6 action to execute the entire plan (fairly mundane); or, it will take 1 turn to get there, another to punch character B (a difficulty 3 action), and a third turn to be back at the door.

-Guidelines for decomposition (tools, skills, aging characters, and other forms of degradation):
+At the height of the brawl, it took 3 turns just to walk out.

+Guidelines (decomposition):

+Tools decay.
+Skills are forgotten without use or practice.
+Characters age.
+Even mountains erode.

 1. Favor gradual over drastic decomposition: human-made buildings will fall but rarely all at once without intent or a chain of events starting from an initial failure.
 2. There should be maintenance actions characters can take (or points players can earn and spend) to reduce any applied rate of decomposition: changing fluids for a combustion motor.